ManlyMarco/KoikatuPlugins/README.md

 ```
 v1.1.0
-- Autostart options for ConfigurationManager
+- Autostart options in ConfigurationManager
-- Ability to cancel automatic start
+- Ability to cancel automatic start by holding esc
 ```
 </details>